 ...
 END ...

 Intermorphic, Wotja, Noatikl, Liptikl, Optikl, Partikl, Mixtikl, Practikl, Tiklpak, Tiklbox, Tikltech and the Intermorphic, Wotja, Noatikl, Liptikl Optikl, Partikl, Mixtikl, Tiklbox, Tiklpak and Tikltech logos are either registered trademarks or trademarks of Intermorphic Ltd. in the UK and/or other countries.
-Wotja is a registered trademark of Intermorphic Ltd. in the EC with Community Trade Mark Registration No. 012329199.
+Wotja is a registered trademark of Intermorphic Ltd. in the EC, with Community Trade Mark Registration No. 012329199, and other countries.
 Other products mentioned may be trademarks or registered trademarks of their respective companies and are the sole property of their respective manufacturers.